-The Reincorporation Transaction, Merger Agreement and BDC Election were approved and recommended for stockholder approval at a meeting of the Board held on [ ], 2014.
+The Reincorporation Transaction, Merger Agreement and BDC Election were approved and recommended for stockholder approval at a meeting of the Board of Newtek NY held on September 12, 2014 and by the unanimous written consent of the Board of Newtek MD.
 The terms and conditions of the Reincorporation Transaction are set forth in the Merger Agreement attached to this Proxy Statement/ Prospectus, and the summary provided herein is qualified by reference to the full text of the Merger Agreement.
 Upon consummation of the Reincorporation Transaction, Newtek MD will survive under the name "Newtek Business Services Corp.," and Newtek NY will cease to exist.
 The Reincorporation Transaction will change the state of incorporation of the Company, but will not result in a change in the principal offices, business, management, capitalization, assets or liabilities of Newtek NY.
 By operation of law, Newtek MD will succeed to all of the assets and assume all of the liabilities of Newtek NY.
 The officers and directors of Newtek NY will be the officers and directors of Newtek MD.
 Subject to approval of the NASDAQ Stock Market, the shares of Newtek MD will continue to trade on the NASDAQ Capital Market under the ticker symbol "NEWT."

-The Reincorporation Transaction will become effective upon the filing of the Articles of Merger with the Maryland State Department of Assessments and Taxation and the Certificate of Merger with the Secretary of State of New York, or a later date as specified by the Company.
+The Reincorporation Transaction will become effective upon the filing of the Articles of Merger with the Maryland State Department of Assessments and Taxation and the Certificate of Merger with the Secretary of State of New York, or, to the extent permitted at a later date as specified by the Company.
 These filings are anticipated to be made immediately prior to the BDC Election, but not later than the one year anniversary of the date of this Special Meeting.
 Upon the effectiveness of the Reincorporation Transaction, each outstanding Share will be automatically converted into one fully paid and non-assessable share of Newtek MD.

 After the Reincorporation Transaction, the rights of stockholders and the Company's corporate affairs will be governed by the MGCL and by Newtek MD's Articles of Amendment and Restatement (the "Maryland Articles") and Bylaws (the "Maryland Bylaws," and together with the Maryland Articles, the "Maryland Charter Documents") instead of the NYBCL and Newtek NY's Restated Certificate Of Incorporation, as amended (the "New York Certificate") and Bylaws (the "New York Bylaws," and together with the New York Certificate, the "New York Charter Documents").
 Material differences are discussed below under "Comparison of Stockholders Rights under Maryland and New York Corporate Law and Charter Documents."
-A copy of the Maryland Articles is included as Appendix B to this Proxy Statement/ Prospectus and copy of the Maryland Bylaws is included as Appendix C to this Proxy Statement/ Prospectus.
 The New York Charter Documents are available for inspection by stockholders of Newtek NY at the offices of the Company at 212 West 35th Street, 2nd Floor, New York, New York 10001.